movabletype/movabletype/t/README.md

 $ prove -j4 -PMySQLPool=MT::Test::Env -It/lib ./t ./plugins/**/t
 ```

+## Fixture

+Pre recorded fixtures are used by default for speeding up the tests.
+You can ignore/update them.

 ### update fixture

-Fixture depends on the followings.
+Fixtures depend on the followings.
 * installed addons/plugins
 * schema_version of core and addons/plugins

-So, when you update fixture for Travis CI, you need to remove additional addons/plugins before executing the following command.
+So, when you update fixtures for core tests, you need to remove additional addons/plugins before executing the following command.

 ```sh
 $ MT_TEST_UPDATE_FIXTURE=1 prove ./t ./plugins/**/t